terraform-ibm-modules/terraform-ibm-powervs-workspace/reference-architectures/standard/deploy-arch-ibm-pvs-ws-standard.md

 |* Optionally create a public subnet for external access|Public subnet|Create one public subnet ||
 |* Optionally attach the PowerVS workspace to a transit gateway to connect VPC services|Transit gateway|Attach workspace to a local transit gateway to enable connectivity with VPC and other networks|Do not attach to transit gateway; rely on site-to-site VPN, direct internet, or other connectivity mechanisms|

-{: caption="Table X. PowerVS workspace architecture decisions (custom variant)" caption-side="bottom"}
+{: caption="Table 1.
+PowerVS workspace architecture decisions" caption-side="bottom"}

 ## Next steps